urras/pirateget/README.md

 =====================

 With this script!
 Unlike previously, this time I decided to output XML so people parsing it won't get so crazy.

+Some people noticed that the XML files are not well-formed and valid.
+I am sorry for that, but I made perl scripts that will make them both, see https://github.com/fr0stycl34r/pirateget/blob/master/correct.pl.
+The script need Perl, Bash and Sed, so you will need GNU/Linux (OS X may be sufficient but I have nowhere to try).

 Unfortunately, Pirate Bay admins always started blocking my computers (I guess they thought I am a evil attacker or something), so I had to switch from computer to computer.
 And because I wanted to make sure I really didn't miss any torrent, the whole thing took about half a year.